davegill/TWC_VALIDATION/README.md

           ▉▉▉▉▉╲┈┈▕      ▏
           ▔▔▔▔▔▔╲▂▕▂▂▂▂▂▂▏
 ```
 2. Very confident that the results are different.
 For this variable, this is considered a NEGATIVE indiactor that this field is the same.
-To assume this response, we need any single variable to display to disply this symbol:
+To assume this response, we need any single variable to display to display this symbol:
 ```
                     ▉▉▉▉▉▉▉▉▉▉▉
                 ▉▉▉              ▉▉